-I've already alluded to the idea that your school website governor information pages should be more than just the minimum statutory requirements.
+As mentioned previously, your school website governor information pages should be more than just the minimum statutory requirements.
 But to go above and beyond you must first make sure you have met all of the statutory requirements.
 For more details on this required information make sure you make use of our resources, including our School Website Compliance Software.
 Note that the requirements are slightly different for maintained schools and academies.

 The DfE have defined this as: